 Hastings in the 20th century

 By 1901 the population of Hastings had risen to 65,528.
 East Cliff Railway was built in 1902.

 Royal East Sussex Hospital opened in 1923.

 White Rock Pavilion was built in 1927.
 Marina Court was built in 1938.

 During the Second World War Hastings was bombed several times and 154 people were killed.
 Over 15,000 buildings were destroyed or damaged.

 Today there is still a fishing industry in Hastings and a new fish market was built in 1993.
-Meanwhile the tourist industry is booming.
+Meanwhile, the tourist industry is booming.
 The Corporation bought Hastings Castle in 1951.
 The Fishermen’s Museum opened in 1956.
 White Rock Theatre opened in 1985.
-The Shipwreck Heritage Centre opened in 1986.
 Priory Meadow Shopping Centre opened in 1996.